featured image

 What is a VAT return?

-VAT registered businesses must report the amount of output tax and input tax to HMRC via a VAT Return.
+VAT-registered businesses must report the amount of output tax and input tax to HMRC via a VAT Return.
 This is usually completed every quarter.
-Most VAT registered businesses with a turnover over £85,000 (or £90,000 from 1 April 2024) must also follow the rules for Making Tax Digital (MTD) for VAT.
+Most VAT-registered businesses with a turnover over £90,000 must also follow the rules for Making Tax Digital (MTD) for VAT.
 These rules were introduced in April 2019.

 What is my VAT number?

-A VAT Number is a unique code that is issued to a company that is VAT registered.
-This is also known as VAT Registration Number.
+A VAT Number is a unique code that is issued to a company that is VAT-registered.
+This is also known as the VAT Registration Number.
 A VAT number is 9 digits long and will usually feature GB at the start.
-HMRC issues companies a VAT registration certificate which will show their VAT number.
+HMRC issues companies a VAT registration certificate that shows their VAT number.

 It is very important that you check your VAT number whenever submitting VAT returns.
 Mistakes in your VAT return can cause delays, while HMRC may disallow your tax input claim.